-Like many people in the lower duchies, being poor had caused me to grow up near some of the worst polluters in lower St. Louis.
-In 2125, modern doctors had no clue exactly what current toxic-waste levels were doing to the overall health of the lower classes, but if you looked at demographic reports for the last half century, it would be hard not to notice an uptick in infertility as well as cross-gender abnormalities in births across the board.
+Like many people in the lower duchies, being poor had caused me to grow up near some of the worst polluters in Lower St. Louis.
+In 2125, modern doctors had no clue exactly what current toxic-waste levels were doing to the overall health of the lower classes, but if you looked at demographic reports for the last half century, it would be hard to not notice an uptick in infertility (as well as cross-gender abnormalities) in births across the board.
 So I was fairly certain I couldn’t have kids, even if I wanted to.

 “Hey kid!”
 I shouted as I jumped out of my TransPod.
 Just because I wasn’t going to have kids, didn’t mean that I didn’t care about them.
 Enough people treated them like trash anyway.
 “You’re eating too much of that garbage!”

 The windows of my vehicle had been set to opaque up until now, these last three days on my trashcan stakeout.
 So, I half expected the girl to be surprised that my TransPod wasn’t abandoned like I’d hoped it appeared to everyone who saw it.
 TransPods were such an old make of vehicle you never see them anymore, except in junkyards.
 Most people would have abandoned it.
 However, I happen to know that you can easily retrofit the old vehicle with food and sanitation mods to make it a convenient camper.
 With everything I have hooked up to it, I don’t have to empty the waste compartment for days.
 Also, its computer systems are so old they’re impossible to hack with the technology out today.
 I liked that about them.
 As I went off on this poor kid (like some crazy person), the moment I got out the door, the look on her face was anything but scared or surprised.
 How strange.

 “You can’t eat this much garbage!
 It’s okay to have junk food every now and then, but you also have to have NutriFood once in a while.”
 Jesus!
 I felt just like a commercial.